Lespedeza repens

-Lespedeza repens, common names creeping lespedeza, creeping bush-clover, and trailing lespedeza, is a plant native to the United States.
+Lespedeza repens, common names creeping lespedeza, creeping bush-clover, and trailing lespedeza, is a plant native to the eastern and central United States and northeastern Mexico.
 It is listed as a species of special concern in Connecticut and as rare in New York.
 It is a perennial herb which blooms May to September.
 Its habitats include open woods, clearings, and thickets.